Tell Them Willie Boy Is Here: History

 As depicted in the movie, Willie Boy and Lola (her actual name was Carlota, though she was also called Isoleta and Lolita in various accounts) did run through the Morongo Valley.
 Carlota was found shot in the back in an area known as The Pipes in northwest Yucca Valley.
 Willie Boy was blamed for her death, but a 1994 book detailing Carlota's autopsy proved that the bullet had been shot from a long distance away, implicating the posse.
 Willie Boy did ambush the posse at Ruby Mountain, killing several horses and accidentally wounding a posse member.
-He ended his 'last stand' by suicide on the flanks of Ruby Mountain west of the current site of Landers, California.
+Members of the white posse claimed that Willie Boy ended his 'last stand' by suicide on the flanks of Ruby Mountain west of the current site of Landers, California, a fable that has been widely accepted by the white population.
+However, it is generally understood and accepted among Native Americans that Willie Boy escaped to Las Vegas, where he later died of tuberculosis.
+The posse had claimed that it would have been too difficult to bring the body back, as was the custom of the day, so instead they burned it, making identification problematic, to say the very least.